Top 10 best forex broker in Bangladesh Top 10 best forex broker in Bangladesh

 GBP/JPY1.49 pips6.0 USD/lot1:1

-Commission is consistent at 6.0 USD per lot across all pairs, making costs transparent and predictable.
+Commission is not consistent and its depend on account type , making costs transparent and predictable.
 Spreads range from 0.08 pips on EUR/USD (the most traded pair) to 1.49 pips on GBP/JPY (a less liquid pair).
-This reflects real market conditions where major pairs with higher trading volume have tighter spreads than exotic combinations.
+This is consistent with typical market pricing where major pairs with higher trading volume have tighter spreads than exotic combinations.

 Vantage Regulatory Licenses